Zljsjr123/learngit/readme.txt

-Git is a versision control system.
+Git is a distributed versision control system.
 Git is free software